 - Column 363 - Self-employed

-If you are self-employed (ie. through Volt or Happy Helper), you need to fill out this field.
-As you are not an employee, but rather a contractor, you will be paying taxes based on the B-Kort scheme.
+If you are self-employed (ie. through Wolt or Happy Helper), you need to fill out this field.
+As you are not an employee, but rather a contractor, you will be paying taxes based on the B-kort scheme.

 Tax returns in Denmark